wafaajaunnoo/AntsInMyCode/problem-formulation.md

 3. Knowledge representation (provide detailed information about problem and define all possible techniques).
 4. Problem-solving (selection of best technique(s)).
 -->
 Logically, I start this section by defining a TSP.
-I follow with the simplification of the problem's complexity, which I define as the *constraints*, *objectives* and *miscellaneous **relevant** information that add to the complexity*.
+I follow with the simplification of the problem's complexity, which I define as the *constraints*, *objectives* and *miscellaneous **relevant** information that adds to the complexity*.
 Later, I argue the rationale behind my choice to solve the TSP with the Ant Colony Optimization (ACO) algorithm.

 ## 2.1 The Travelling Salesman Problem

--- problem definition ( add important points, anything from research papers)
+For simplicity, I formulate the following TSP: given a graph _G_ with _n_ cities, each city has a different time window during which the salesman can arrive and is denoted as a node in _G_.
+The distances between pairs of cities in _G_ are symmetric (the distance between City A and City B is the same as the distance between City B and City A).
+Provide a route that minimizes both the distance travelled and time window violations and also forms a Hamiltonian Cycle while satisfying all constraints and objectives mentioned below.

 -- Why the problem is NP-Hard
 * the number of alternative solution sequences rises exponentially with the number of cities.
 * no known algorithm exists to solve it in polynomial time

 [Proof that TSP is np-Hard](https://www.tutorialspoint.com/proof-that-travelling-salesman-problem-is-np-hard)
-## 2.2 Problem complexity
+## 2.2 Problem Complexity
 -- problem analysis
 An optimization problem is represented by an objective function and its constraints.

 ### 2.2.1 Constraints
+1. Each city can only be visited once.
+2. The salesman should arrive at each city within the specified time window.
+3. The salesman must minimize both the total distance travelled and the time window violations.
+4. The pheromone levels are dynamically updated.
+5. The salesperson must return to the starting city after visiting all cities.

 ### 2.2.2 Objectives
 One of the core tenets of the philosophy of the TSP is that there is no single, perfect solution to any problem.
-The main objective of the TSP is to find the shortest possible route that visits each city exactly once and returns to the origin city.
+The objective function of the TSP is to minimize the total distance travelled and form a Hamiltonian Cycle while satisfying the above constraints.
 However, the shortest route may not always be the best route, as it may take longer if it passes through more difficult terrain.
-Our aim here is to find a solution that is good enough, rather than a perfect solution.
+Ergo, our functional aim here is to find a solution that is good enough, rather than a perfect solution.

-### 2.2.3 Miscellanous
+### 2.2.3 Heuristics and Techniques
+1. Constructive heurisitics: I start the algorithm with an initial solution - a randomly selected city.
+2.

 ## 2.3 Problem-solving
 -- knowledge representation (provide detailed information about problem and define all possible techniques).